Prosecutors ask for 33 years in prison for ex-Proud Boys leader Enrique Tarrio | KRDO

 By Hannah Rabinowitz, CNN

-(CNN) — Former Proud Boys Chairman Enrique Tarrio is scheduled to be sentenced by a federal judge Tuesday for leading a failed plot to forcibly prevent the peaceful transfer of power from then-President Donald Trump to Joe Biden after the 2020 election.
+(CNN) — Former Proud Boys Chairman Enrique Tarrio is being sentenced by a federal judge Tuesday for leading a failed plot to forcibly prevent the peaceful transfer of power from then-President Donald Trump to Joe Biden after the 2020 election.

 Prosecutors are seeking a 33-year prison sentence for Tarrio which, if given, would be the longest sentence related to the January 6, 2021, US Capitol attack.